Can I Get Pulled Over for Violating Coronavirus Travel Restrictions?

 The reasonable suspicion necessary for a stop, which must be viewed objectively in light of the totality of the circumstances, can range from an officer observing a vehicle crossing the center line to potential criminal activity.
 Regardless, the reason for the stop must be for an articulable, investigatory purpose relevant to the suspected violation.
 Com v.
 Feczko, 10 A.3d 1285 (Pa.
 Super.
 2010).

 Even now, these standards remain unchanged.
-Police officers throughout the Commonwealth have indicated that they will not be setting up DUI-like checkpoints to scope out drivers potentially disobeying the order.
-They are not seeking to pull you over during the coronavirus stay at home order.
+Police officers throughout the Commonwealth have indicated that they will not be pulling drivers over to investigate quarantining and testing compliance.

 However, once an officer pulls a vehicle over for an articulable, reasonable suspicion of a violation of the Vehicle Code or criminal activity, it is common for the officer to inquire as to where the operator of the vehicle was traveling to or from.
-Through these conversations, if it is determined that the operator was not traveling to or from an approved location or for essential work, stricter penalties may apply.
+Through these conversations, if it is determined that the operator is violating the travel restrictions, penalties may apply.

 No need to challenge the standard

-So yes, you can get pulled over during the coronavirus stay at home, but there must be reasonable suspicion to do so, based on pre-pandemic conditions noted above.
+So yes, you can get pulled over while the COVID-19 travel restrictions as in place, but there must be reasonable suspicion to do so, based on pre-pandemic conditions noted above.

-This is all very new, and hopefully temporary, though the legal implications arising from these unusual circumstances could be far reaching.
+This information is ever evolving and hopefully temporary, though the legal implications arising from these unusual circumstances could be far reaching.